January: What is Grade 2 is studying?

-Living in Rural Communities
+- Living in Rural Communities

 - Town Mouse and Country Mouse by Jan Brett

-Who’s who in a rural community?
+- Who’s who in a rural community?

-Living in Suburban Communities
+- Living in Suburban Communities

-Who’s Who in a suburban community?
+- Who’s Who in a suburban community?

 - Living in Urban Communities

-Neighborhood Walk: City
+- Neighborhood Walk: City

-Life in the City
+- Life in the City

-Who’s Who in an Urban Community
+- Who’s Who in an Urban Community

-Tar Beach by Faith Ringgold
+- Tar Beach by Faith Ringgold

 - Rumphius by Barbara Cooney

-Roxaboxen by Alice McLerran
+- Roxaboxan by Alice McLerran

-Writing: Narrative Writing
+Writing: Informative Writing

 - Students will begin to explore the writing process by recognizing and understanding the five steps.
 (Prewriting, Drafting, Revising, Editing, and Publishing)